fortinet/4D-Demo/4D-SDWAN/7.6/Dual hub/Hub/README.md

 The datacenter's subnet of 192.168.1.0/24 is learned through an eBGP peering with 172.16.1.1, and 172.16.2.1 for Hub1 and Hub2 respectively.
 The eBGP route to 192.168.1.0/24 is automatically distributed among all iBGP neighbors in the same Autonomous System without any further configuration.

-Each Hub's BGP loopback (HUB1: 172.16.255.252/32, HUB2: 172.16.255.250) is installed as a static route on the branch devices once the VPN overlays are established.
-This is done via an IKE extension: set exchange-ip-addr4 $Hub-Lo.
+Each Hub's BGP loopback (HUB1: 172.16.255.252/32, HUB2: 172.16.255.251) is installed as a static route on the branch devices once the VPN overlays are established.
+This is done via an IKE extension: set exchange-ip-addr4 $BGP-Lo.

 Hubs share the same IP address for their HUB_HC loopback interface to simplify branch health check configuration.